acode/cli/README.md

 ## Pushing to the Cloud

-To push your function to adevelopment environment in the cloud:
+To push your function to a development environment in the cloud...

 ```
 $ stdlib up dev